Controller: The account that may edit the records of a name. The Controller may be changed by the Registrant or Controller.

 Registration: A registration is a registrar's record of a user's ownership of a name.
 This is distinct from the owner field in the Registry; registrations are maintained in the registrar contract and additionally store information on expiry date, rent paid, etc.

 Registrant: The owner of a registration.
-The registrant may transfer the registration, pay rent ('renew' the name), and reclaim ownership of the name in the registry if required.
+The registrant may transfer the registration, set the Controller, and reclaim ownership of the name in the registry if required.

 Registry: The core contract of ENS, the registry maintains a mapping from domain name (at any level - x, y.x, z.y.x etc) to owner, resolver, and time-to-live.